Associate Professor July 2019-present Biosystems and Agricultural Engineering, University of Kentucky, Lexington, Kentucky

-Assistant Professor 2012-present Biosystems and Agricultural Engineering, University of Kentucky, Lexington, Kentucky
+Assistant Professor 2012-June 2019 Biosystems and Agricultural Engineering, University of Kentucky, Lexington, Kentucky

 National Science Foundation GK-12 Fellow 2010-2012 Biological and Agricultural Engineering, Kansas State University, Manhattan, Kansas